 The COVID-19 pandemic spurred many changes, but its effect on employment was one of the most significant.
 Many restaurants survived the pandemic with limited staff or closed down entirely.
 Although these eateries are now getting back to normal operations, managers have to fight persistent labor shortages in their staffing.

 Workers are not returning to hospitality jobs following the pandemic for many reasons.
 Some still have anxiety about catching the virus, especially when interacting with hundreds of customers per shift.
-Others hesitate to return to positions lacking certain benefits or believe they have no room for career growth.
+Others hesitate to return to positions lacking certain benefits or believe they need more room for career growth.

 The food service sector is arguably one of the most demanding industries.
 Working in a restaurant is a high-stress environment with pressure from all directions.
 In recent years, restaurants across the country have noticed a drastic loss in staffing.

 While much of the initial decline can be linked to COVID-19, this time away was just the push they needed to leave for good for many.
-Burnout has been connected to the loss of close to 1.8 million jobs in the food service industry in the last two years.
+Burnout can also be a viable contributor.
+About 52% of food service industry workers left their jobs due to burnout in 2020-2021 — where some left without another job lined up.
 As a restaurant owner or manager, it’s crucial to acknowledge the broader issues within the industry to retain your employees and cultivate a productive environment.

 Servers, waiters, and backroom staff experience many challenges within the hospitality industry, leading many to quit their jobs.
 Guests are becoming harder to please, and bosses are strict, limiting time off requests and maintaining unrealistic expectations of their staff.
 Many former employees have stated that once they left, they felt immense pleasure and relief in their life.

-Some of the main reasons employees are leaving the restaurant industry include:
+Some of the main reasons employees are leaving the restaurant industry include the following:

 In a climate where the turnover rate for restaurant staff is only increasing, establishments must work hard to keep their best people.
 If you’re wondering what you can do to make sure your best employees remain happy and respected, consider the following strategies: